dad2cl3/SDL_Pi_WeatherRack2/README.md

 ```

 ### Blynk considerations
 The most important note regarding the flow is the utilization of the Blynk WebSockets write node.
 The node is configured to be *Dynamic*.
 As a result, the pin is set in `msg.pin` in the preceding function node for every value that is being passed to Blynk.
 The function node does not automatically pass through the message payload.
-As a result, a message payload must be set within the function even if the function is simply passing along the received messsage payload.
+As a result, a message payload must be set within the function even if the function is simply passing along the received message payload.
 The following code snippet shows a function node that is setting the Blynk pin and passing along the received payload.

 ```
 msg.payload = msg.payload;